stamkivi/SkypeMafia-visualization/README.md

 * properties list for type, country of origin and formatting metadata of all entities mentioned in edge list

-The data in Skype-specific CSV files has been acquired by (mostly manually) scanning public profiles of mentioned players at sources such as Crunchbase, AngelList, LinkedIn, etc. Should be relatively easy to replicate for whatever group of people and companies you're interested in if you were to branch this script.
+The data in Skype-specific CSV files has been acquired by (mostly manually) scanning public profiles of mentioned players at sources such as Crunchbase, AngelList, LinkedIn, etc.

+Data collection should be relatively easy to replicate for whatever group of people and companies you're interested in if you were to fork this script.
+Use at your own risk.